What to see in Rome

 ART and HISTORY (Exhibitions and Museums)

 Number 1.
-Basilica di San Giovanni, Saint John's Basilica, near the B and B.
+Basilica di San Giovanni, Saint John's Basilica, near the B and B, on foot

 San Giovanni in Laterano is the oldest church in the world.
 It was founded by Pope Melchiade at the start of the 4th Century on the ruins of the villa of the Roman family, the Laterani.
 The church's current appearance was created by Borromini for the 1650 Jubilee.
 Although he kept intact the 16th-century ceiling and floor, the architect altered the appearance by joining pairs of columns in the central nave to make a single pillar inside.
 In this he built colored marble niches and placed statues of the apostles.
 In 1735, Alessandro Galilei renewed the façade entirely in travertine stone and crowned it with 15 statues.
 Subsequently, at the end of the 19th Century the apse was also rebuilt.

-Number 2) Basilica of Santa Maria Maggiore. in historical centre, near Basilica of San Giovanni in Laterano and near our B&B
+Number 2) Basilica of Santa Maria Maggiore. in historical centre, near Basilica of San Giovanni in Laterano and near our B&B, by two Underground stops (A Line, stop Vittorio) or three by bus (360)

 - the larger Basilica in name of Santa Maria, in Rome;